eladnava/koa-mysql/README.md

 // Create a MySQL connection pool (do this once) var db = mysql.createPool({ user: 'root', password: '', database: 'test', host: 'localhost' });

-/* PASTE THE FOLLOWING WITHIN A GENERATOR */

 // Execute a sample query (with params) var rows = yield db.query("select ? + ? as test", [1, 2]);